Lacock: History

-Lacock is mentioned in the Domesday Book, with a population of 160–190; with two mills and a vineyard.
+Lacock is mentioned in the Domesday Book of 1086, with a population of 160–190; with two mills and a vineyard.
 Lacock Abbey was founded on the manorial lands by Ela, Countess of Salisbury and established in 1232; and the village – with the manor – formed its endowment to "God and St Mary".
 Lacock was granted a market and developed a thriving woollen industry during the Middle Ages.
 Reybridge, and a packhorse ford, remained the only crossing points of the River Avon until the 18th century.

 At the dissolution, the Abbey and estate, including the village, were sold to William Sharington, later passing into the Talbot family by marriage.
 The Lacock estate was home to photography pioneer Henry Fox Talbot from 1800 to 1877.

 In 1916 Henry Fox Talbot's son Charles bequeathed the Lacock estate to his niece, Matilda Gilchrist-Clark, who took the name of Talbot.
 The estate – comprising 284 acre, the Abbey and the village – was given to the National Trust in 1944 by Matilda Talbot.
 Lacock has three public houses and a number of shops in its High Street including a grocery store, a bakery, gift shops and a National Trust shop.

 Notable buildings and structures

 Most of the surviving houses in the village are 18th century or earlier in construction.
 Lacock Abbey, the 14th-century St Cyriac's Church and a 14th-century tithe barn are Grade I listed.
 Elsewhere in the parish, the country houses at Bewley Court (14th century, restored 1920) and Bowden Park (1796) are also Grade I listed.

 There are four Grade II* listed structures: The Sign of the Angel (late 15th-century house, now an inn); a village cross (late medieval, re-erected outside the school in the late 19th century); a pair of bridges carrying the Bowden Hill road over the Avon (late medieval, 17th and 19th century); and a 16th-century conduit house, part of the abbey's water supply, opposite Bowden Hill church.
 Next to the tithe barn is a small lock-up from the late 18th century.

+Ray Mill House, north of the village on the left bank of the Avon beyond Reybridge, is a country house built in Italianate style around 1860.
+Since 1996 it has been a residence of Camilla Parker Bowles, later Queen Camilla.

-Lackham House, in the north of the parish overlooking the Avon, was built in 1791–6 for James Montagu, naval officer.
+Further north and also overlooking the Avon, Lackham House was built in 1791–1796 for James Montagu, naval officer.
 It is a three-storey country house in Palladian style.